Lewdness Defense Attorney for UPenn Students

 Contact a Skilled Philadelphia Lewdness Defense Lawyer for UPenn Students You Can Trust

-If you or a family member were arrested for committing open lewdness as a student of the University of Pennsylvania, you should consult with an experienced Philadelphia criminal defense lawyer today.
+If you or a family member were arrested for committing open lewdness as a student of the University of Pennsylvania, you should consult with an experienced Philadelphia criminal defense lawyer and disciplinary hearing lawyer for UPenn students today.
 The Law Offices of Lloyd Long is devoted to providing our clients with the aggressive legal representation needed to fight their criminal cases.
 To schedule a free legal consultation, contact the Law Offices of Lloyd Long at (215) 302-0171.